ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.eventlist/README.md

 The list can be shown in admin, web, vis, saved as PDF, material (not yet implemented).

-Additionally you can send events via Telegram or WhatsApp.
+Additionally, you can send events via Telegram or WhatsApp.

 ![List](img/list.png)